kenglish-pfi/nlpcaffe/README.md

 Using this data, you can generate the LMDB databases and the architecture train_val.prototxt with:

-    ./examples/ptb/create_ptb.sh --make_data
+    python ./examples/ptb/create_ptb.py --make_data

 You'll notice this generates train, test, and validation databases in examples/ptb.
 It also generates the train_val.prototxt architecture file and the solver.prototxt hyperparameter file.
+By editing this file, you can control the hyperparameters, dataset, and architecture used by NLP-Caffe with a python interface.

 You can now begin to train the network with:

     ./examples/ptb/train_ptb.sh